aesthetic-suite/framework/docs/README.md

 # Aesthetic

-Requirements for the design system and framework:
+Goals for the design system and framework:

 - **Designers must be able to contribute.** To support this, the design system is configured in YAML, which is easy to learn and write, and works across all operating systems and languages.